 Childhood Anxiety Is A Huge Problem

 This is the reality.
 Childhood anxiety is a pervasive issue in our country.

 Nearly 4.4 million children have been diagnosed with childhood anxiety.
-This does not include likely millions of others who do not have a diagnosis.
+And sadly, this number doesn’t include millions of others who don’t have a diagnosis.

-Unfortunately, many parents, educators, and leaders do not recognize the severe anxiety that so many children navigate.
+Unfortunately, many parents, educators, and leaders don’t recognize the signs of anxiety in kids.